trangnminh/real-estate-mgt/README.md

 ## Note

-- Refer to the two `.yaml` files in /src/main/resources for config options
+- You must start both Kafka and Redis servers to run the application
 - Install Redis to test the cache: https://redis.io/topics/quickstart
+- Install Kafka to test the message queue and email: https://kafka.apache.org/quickstart
+- Get the `application.yaml` and `redisson.yaml` files from backend team and put them in `src/resources`
+- Get the zip file from https://drive.google.com/file/d/1zK0-4ja-Lt4fnUjIQiWPpOWpa6Zz4qfy/view?usp=sharing and put the `house` folder inside `data` folder

 ## Changelogs